smolgeorgie/rdr2rp/README.md

 ## **Closing Words**

 Little Creek Ranch isn’t just a business, it’s a fresh start.
-A place built from hardship, shaped by experience, and meant to serve.
-I’m not here to get rich quick.
 I’m here to build something that lasts, to work hard, help others, and make this place a part of the community.

 Thank you for taking the time to read this.
 I’m ready to get to work.

-—
 **Sincerely,**
 **Isabella McGraw**